Brenda E. Keith

 After successfully establishing her own law practice, Brenda E. Keith joined Attorney Edmund J. Boutin at Boutin & Associates in 2000.
 That firm became Boutin & Altieri, P.L.L.C. in 2006 and allowed Ms. Keith to continue to work closely with Attorney Boutin (now deceased) for over 18 years.
-In September 2018, Miss Keith left Boutin & Altieri, P.L.L.C. to form Boutin Law PLLC with Attorney Jonathan M. Boutin and Attorney Leigh S. Willey.
-At Boutin Law PLLC, Ms. Keith will continue to practice in the areas of municipal law, land use and zoning law, commercial litigation, estate planning and probate administration, and guardianship matters.
+In September 2018, Miss Keith left Boutin & Altieri, P.L.L.C. to form Boutin Law PLLC.
+At Boutin Law PLLC, Ms. Keith continues to practice in the areas of municipal law, land use and zoning law, commercial litigation, estate planning and probate administration, and guardianship matters.

 Miss Keith has extensive experience advising municipalities on a broad range of issues, including RSA 91-A, Right-To-Know requests and responses, tax assessment and collection, planning and zoning matters, employment issues, negotiating complex, high-value municipal contracts, including host community agreements for private solid waste facilities, drafting and adopting municipal ordinances and regulations, budgetary issues, real estate financing, acquisition and conveyancing, boundary and easement disputes, quiet title actions, and conservation easements.
 Miss Keith has appeared before the New Hampshire Department of Environmental Services and the Waste Management Council on behalf of her municipal clients.
 She has served as litigation counsel for several New Hampshire towns and has appeared before the New Hampshire Supreme Court.